-It’s no secret that privileged access management (PAM) is pivotal to every organization’s cybersecurity posture.
-According to a 2018 report from Forrester, “80% of data breaches have a connection to compromised privileged credentials, such as passwords, tokens, keys, and certificates.”
+Privileged Access Management (PAM) is a cornerstone of enterprise cybersecurity.
+According to a 2018 report from Forrester, 80% of data breaches involve compromised privileged credentials—including passwords, tokens, keys, and certificates.

 Challenges To Improving PAM